Grégory Sertic: Marseille

 On 30 January 2017, Sertic signed a three-and-a-half-year contract with Olympique de Marseille.
 During his spell at the Stade Vélodrome, he played sparingly due to an anterior cruciate ligament injury.

 In February 2019, Sertic moved to FC Zürich of the Swiss Super League until the end of the season.
 He announced his retirement in November 2020 at the age of 31, and immediately started working as a pundit for Canal+.

 International career

 On 25 May 2009, Sertic was called up for the first time to the France under-21 side which was due to participate in that year's Toulon Tournament.
 He made his debut in the competition on 6 June, playing 36 minutes in the 1–0 group stage defeat of Portugal.

 Sertic was granted Croatian citizenship in March 2013, as his paternal grandfather was a native of Brinje who moved to the French capital.
-However, FIFA did not allow him to play for that national team due to new rules about naturalisation of players.
+However, FIFA did not allow him to play for that national team due to new rules about naturalisation of players : he did not have Croatian nationality when he represented France U-21, and neither did his parents.